 E. Lee May (Salisbury State University) may have said it best:

 Inquiry-based learning (IBL) is a method of instruction that places the student, the subject, and their interaction at the center of the learning experience.
 At the same time, it transforms the role of the teacher from that of dispensing knowledge to one of facilitating learning.
-It repositions him or her, physically, from the front and center of the classroom to someplace in the middle or back of it, as it subtly yet significantly increases his or her involvement in the thought-processes of the students.
+It repositions him or her, physically, from the front and center of the classroom to someplace in the middle or back of it, as it subtly yet significantly increases their involvement in the thought-processes of the students.

 IBL has its roots in an instructional delivery method known as the Moore Method, named after R.L.
 Moore.
 Moore’s connection to IBL is a bit controversial, but there’s no doubt that his approach to teaching has had a tremendous impact on how many approach active learning in mathematics.
 For additional information, check out my post What the Heck is IBL? that I wrote for Math Ed Matters.
 Also, see Why use IBL? at the Academy of Inquiry-Based Learning.

 In addition to the problem sequences available at JIBLM and the plethora of other notes scattered across the Internet, there are a few textbooks that are specifically designed for IBL.
 This list is far from complete.